KevinFlanagan7/Golf-classic/README.md

 ## Wireframes

-I have used [Balsamic](https://balsamiq.com/wireframes/) to develop my wireframes for my website.
+I originally planned website to have three pages but again with a mobile first mindset I changed to one page having five sections.
+The sections included are Home, About, Prizes, Gallery and Sign Up.
+This allows the user to scroll through the sections on one page easily.
+I used [Balsamic](https://balsamiq.com/wireframes/) to develop my wireframes for my website.

 The wireframes are below: